dboddie-canonical-work/disgorged-docs/intermediate-snapcraft-yaml-example.rst

 ..
 33076.md

-.. \_intermediate-snapcraft-yaml-example:
+.. _intermediate-snapcraft-yaml-example:

 Intermediate snapcraft.yaml example
 ===================================

 We will examine a complete snapcraft.yaml file for an application called *wethr*, a command line weather tool.

-Below, we will look at blocks of code that were not previously covered in the `Basic snapcraft.yaml example <basic-snapcraft-yaml-example.md>`__, or those that differ significantly from what we already discussed.
+Below, we will look at blocks of code that were not previously covered in the :ref:`Basic snapcraft.yaml example <basic-snapcraft-yaml-example>`, or those that differ significantly from what we already discussed.

 The full snapcraft.yaml file is available on the `project GitHub page <https://github.com/snapcrafters/wethr/blob/master/snap/snapcraft.yaml>`__.
 The contents may change and slightly differ from the example shown below.